Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: EXPERIMENTS

-Following previous works in the MTL literature \citep{vandenhende2020mti, xu2018pad, ye2022inverted, liu2022polyhistor, agiza2024mtlora}, we evaluate our approach on the PASCAL \citep{everingham2010pascal} and \nyud{} \citep{silberman2012indoor} datasets.
-We use the PASCAL-Context split \citep{chen2014detect} for PASCAL.
-It has four dense prediction tasks -- (1) semantic segmentation, (2) saliency detection, (3) surface normal estimation, and (4) human part segmentation.
-The dataset consists of training and validation splits with 4,998 and 5,105 images, respectively.
-We consider three tasks in the \nyud{} dataset -- (1) semantic segmentation, (2) depth estimation, and (3) surface normal estimation.
+For PASCAL, PASCAL-Context split \citep{chen2014detect} is used.
+It has four dense prediction tasks: (1) semantic segmentation, (2) saliency detection, (3) surface normal estimation, and (4) human part segmentation.
+The dataset consists of training and validation splits, with 4,998 and 5,105 images, respectively.

+We consider three tasks in the \nyud{} dataset: (1) semantic segmentation, (2) depth estimation, and (3) surface normal estimation.
 The dataset contains 795 training and 654 validation examples.